ladymicaela/dnd-spell-dashboard/README.md

 What could be more fun than combining two things you love doing?
 For me, those two things would be Coding and Dungeons and Dragons.

 In my latest campaign, I am playing a snarky, badass magic wielder.
-Howver, keeping track of what spells I have, what they actually do, and how many spell slots I have left can be cumbersome.
+However, keeping track of what spells I have, what they actually do, and how many spell slots I have left can be cumbersome.
 My solution...?
 A DnD Spell Dashboard!

 ## How it Works